 - Submit all official transcripts (high school and college).

-- Submit a copy of current, valid LPN License.
+- Submit a copy of current, valid, and unencumbered LPN License.

 - Complete the following Prerequisite Courses with a grade of "C" or higher: All Prerequisite